 Most professionals suggest that you cover 10 times the annual income of the highest earner, or the most that you can currently afford.
 Remember, your policy needs to be able to cover:

 - Future spending – such as university fees for your children.

 - Immediate outgoings that your dependents would need to pay.

 - Any outstanding debts that need to be paid off.

 - Additional expenses that death may trigger.

-The Money Advice Service suggest following these steps when working out how much cover you need:
+The Money Advice Service suggests following these steps when working out how much coverage you need: